-Evan Rosen is an attorney who helps people throughout Florida with real estate transactions, foreclosure defense, estate planning, and probate.
-Well before he became a lawyer, Evan was drawn to fighting for worthy causes, and drawn to real estate and law.
+Evan Rosen helps people throughout Florida in personal injury, real estate closings, probate, and estate planning.
+Well before he became a lawyer, he was drawn to fighting for worthy causes, and drawn to personal injury, real estate, probate, estate planning, and the law.

 Evan grew up in a large family.
 His mother’s mother was one of five.
 His father was one of four.
 And there were many aunts, uncles, and cousins.